TEJSV/Smart-Shopper/README.md

 Using Apple's ARKit for immersive AR shopping experience (iOS only)
 Build on Xcode

-Instructions to run the React app:
+To run the React app:
  - download the app.zip and extarct it.
  - run 'yarn install' in the projects directory to automatically install the necessary packages.
  - run 'yarn start' in the projects directory, which will create a JS server and generate the QR code, from where we can run it in the expo app (for both android and ios), or simply open it in the Android Studio's emulator.